 Advantages of Sparklines

-- The easiest way to represent the data in form of a line or column chart and in tiny form.
+- The easiest way to represent the data is in the form of a line or column chart and in a tiny form.

 Disadvantages of Sparklines

-- The disadvantage of sparkline is that it does not show the values associated with it, for a new person interpreting your data can face problem to understand it.
+- The disadvantage of sparkline is that it does not show the values associated with it, for a new person interpreting your data can face problems understanding it.

 - The sparkline updates itself automatically for the data changed, but only for the selected or pre-defined data range.